project-akri/akri-docs/docs/discovery-handlers/opc-ua.md

 --from-file=ca_crl=/path/to/SomeCA.crl
 ```

-Certificates can be created and signed with a CA manually using openssl, by using the OPC Foundation [certificate generator tool](https://github.com/OPCFoundation/Misc-Tools), or Akri's [certificate generator](https://github.com/project-akri/akri/blob/main/samples/opcua-certificate-generator/README.md).
+Certificates can be created and signed with a CA manually using openssl, or by using the OPC Foundation [certificate generator tool](https://github.com/OPCFoundation/Misc-Tools).
 Be sure that the certificates are in the format expected by your OPC UA Client.

 Finally, when mounting certificates is enabled with Helm via `--set opcua.configuration.mountCertificates='true'`, the secret named `opcua-broker-credentials` will be mounted into the OPC UA brokers.
 It is mounted to the volume `credentials` at the `mountPath` /etc/opcua-certs/client-pki, as shown in the [OPC UA Helm template](https://github.com/project-akri/akri/blob/main/deployment/helm/templates/opcua-configuration.yaml).
 This is the path where the broker expects to find the certificates.
 The following is an example how to enable security: